• Share this on:

 1. Brand commitments

 Major apparel brands and retailers across all price/value segments are stepping up their commitments to use more sustainable materials.
 In the sustainable cotton ranking, for instance, Adidas, IKEA, H&M, C&A and OTTO Group lead the way.
-European buyers are also providing information to consumers about the materials used in their products (such as manufacturing location, fabric composition, finishing and even production methods), including information about why certain materials within the collection are more sustainable.
+European fashion companies are also providing more information to end consumers about the materials used in their products (e.g. in manufacturing location, fabric composition, finishing and production methods).

-Fashion brands and retailers, pressure groups, solution providers and individuals from across the industry have come together in several platforms, programmes and pledges to find and implement solutions to fashion’s most pressing issues and to challenge fashion’s traditional linear ‘take–make–waste’ system.
+Fashion brands and retailers, pressure groups, solution providers and individuals throughout the industry have come together in several platforms, programmes and pledges to implement solutions to fashion’s most pressing issues.
 Examples include:

 Figure 1: Sustainable Cotton Ranking: how global brands score on policy, traceability and actual uptake of sustainable cotton